Kentucky–Louisville rivalry

 The Kentucky–Louisville rivalry refers to the rivalry between the University of Kentucky Wildcats (Kentucky) and the University of Louisville Cardinals (Louisville).
 It is considered one of the most intense and passionate rivalries in the NCAA, especially in men's college basketball.
-The intensity of the rivalry is captivated by the proximity of the two schools and the commonwealth of Kentucky's interest in college sports.
+The intensity of the rivalry is heightened by the proximity of the two schools and the commonwealth of Kentucky's interest in college sports.

 Men's basketball

 The Kentucky–Louisville rivalry has been ranked the 2nd best rivalry in college basketball by Bleacher Report and 3rd best rivalry in all of college sports by Basketball Hall of Fame contributor Dick Vitale.
 Kentucky and Louisville first played against each other in 1913 but stopped playing each other in the 1920s, playing only twelve times between 1913 and 1983.
 The rivalry went dormant after UK coach Adolf Rupp wanted to stop playing Louisville.
 Louisville tried numerous times to revive the rivalry to no avail.
 It wasn't until they were forced to meet in the NCAA Tournament in 1983 dubbed "The Dream Game" which Louisville won that the series was revived.
 1983 NCAA tournament.
 Since then, the two teams have met each year in late December or early January.
 2025 will mark the first time that the rivalry game will be the season opener for both teams.

 Much like the Iron Bowl, the Kentucky–Louisville rivalry is all the more intense because the two schools have consistently been among the nation's elite men's basketball teams for most of the last 50 years.
 Both schools are also two of the most victorious programs in NCAA men's basketball history; Kentucky is #1 on the list of all-time winningest programs in Division I Men's Basketball with 127 seasons played and Louisville #30 with 111 seasons played.
 Kentucky has eight national championships and Louisville three, one having been vacated by the NCAA.
 Both schools also sit in the top ten of men's basketball teams that have had athletes to be picked in the first round of the NBA draft.
 Kentucky has had 46 players selected in the first round, while Louisville has had 24.